READING INDIAN RECORD LABELS

 As T.S.
 Ramchunder and Bros., had been taking their own recordings in Bombay since 1908, and certainly up to 1927, and were therefore not dependent on foreign or ‘other’ corporate interests, the survival of the RAMAGRAPH label might have been more efficiently accomplished by utilizing facilities within India.
 The RAMAGRAPH label might have been gradually becoming out-dated, but the facilities open to the label in India during the 1930’s might well have re-vitalized it’s presence in the market for records in Bombay at least.
 Considering that aspect it is puzzling why they preferred to have their pressings manufactured in Germany.

 In recent times the presence of T.S.
 Ramchunder & Bros., although completely gone from the talking machine trade could still be seen in the Kalbadevi Road, in a small musical instrument store operated in the name of -M.C.
-Ramchunder, 454 Kalbadevi Road, Bombay, where Shri Ramchunder Narrotum’s garlanded portrait could been seen proudly displayed.
+Ramchunder, 454 Kalbadevi Road, Bombay, where Shri Ramchunder Narrotum’s garlanded portrait could be seen proudly displayed.

 My thanks are especially due to the late Harishankar Ramchunder and also some of his descendants, and M.C.
 Ramchunder and Manu C. Wadawala, for assistance and information provided.
-I would also like give special thanks to Juzer T, Varawala, Suresh Chandvankar, R,K, Talekar, Narayan P. Mulani, Prabhakar Datar and Krishnaraj Merchant, for further information and record data.
+I would also like give special thanks to Juzer T, Varawala, Suresh Chandvankar, R.K.
+Talekar, Narayan P. Mulani, Prabhakar Datar and Krishnaraj Merchant, for further information and record data.
 Thanks are also due to EMI Music Archives, for their permission to use certain documents relating to this article.

 The above article is a greatly expanded and modified version of my article – ‘Ramagraph’ – published in The Talking Machine Review International, Bournemouth, (pages 1903-05) No. 69.
 December 1984.